Last Updated on October 12, 2023

 While there are a number of ways to have a zero waste period, my go-to product is period underwear.
 It has all the comfort of regular undies but keeps you leak-free.
 They’re also reusable and washable.

 Menstrual cups are a close second, as they act very similar to tampons.
 You insert it and get to forget about it for approximately 12 hours.
 Then you remove it, dump your blood into the toilet, and reinsert.

 However, I fully understand that reusable period options are a bit of a learning curve.
 And they’re not for everyone.

 If you’re not quite ready to make the switch just yet, I really suggest looking into organic tampons and pads.

-While organic tampons are still single-use, they’re a much better option for your body and the planet.
-Here are the best 10 organic tampons on the market.
+While natural tampons are still single-use, they’re a much better option for your body and the planet.
+That’s why I’ve created this list of the best 10 organic tampons on the market.

 To understand this further, it’s important to talk about what’s in conventional tampons.

 This is derived from wood pulp.
-Rayons high levels of absorbency may cause the bacteria Staphylococcus aureus to grow and can cause toxic shock syndrome (TSS), a rare complication brought on by bacterial infection.
+Rayon’s high levels of absorbency may cause the bacteria Staphylococcus aureus to grow, which can cause toxic shock syndrome (TSS), a rare complication brought on by bacterial infection.
 However, it’s worth noting that only 3 to 6 people in 100,000 get TSS per year.